kevinoc554/spellbook/README.md

 ### Fixed
 - **Bug:** The search input added by the DataTables plugin was displaying incorrectly on tablet-sized screens.
     - **Issue:** DataTables creates a Bootstrap `.row` containing two `.col` divs to position both the search input and the dropdown to determine number of results per page.
 These `.col` divs were displaying incorrectly, due to the classes that were applied by DataTables.
-    - **Fix:** Used javascript to target the `.col` on creation, remove the offending class and add the correct one.
+    - **Fix:** Use JavaScript to target the `.col` on creation, remove the offending class and add the correct one.
 - **Bug:** The return to top button was causing the viewport to jump to the top, rather than a smooth scroll.
     - **Issue:** Was using JQuery to target the `window` and set the `.scrollTop()` to `0` on click, causing the page to jump to the top.
     - **Fix:** Targeted the `html` element instead of the `window`, and used the `.animate()` method to set the `scrollTop` to `0` smoothly over the course of `1000ms`.